 The key funding risk associated with this project is that LGF funding is not forthcoming.
-It is vital to develop Innovation Park Medway at pace to ensure that as many businesses as possible have the greatest opportunity to benefit from Enterprise Zone status.
-This bid will allow enabling infrastructure works to be delivered on the first part of the northern site to realise the desired outcomes more quickly.
+It is vital to develop Innovation Park Medway at pace to ensure that there is the greatest opportunity to benefit from Enterprise Zone status.
+This bid will allow enabling infrastructure works to be delivered on the second part of the northern site to realise the desired outcomes more quickly.

-Project delivery is required to be complete by the end of March 2021 in order to comply with the LGF funding period.
-Medway Council will be liable for any costs post March 2021 if this is not possible for any reason.
-The procurement route chosen will promote the earliest construction start date and best value for money, and the current programme shows the work will be complete by December 2020.
+LGF funding is required by SELEP, to be spent within the Growth Deal period; 31 March 2021.
+Elements of project delivery beyond the Growth Deal period will be funded by Council match funding.
+The procurement route chosen will promote the earliest construction start date and best value for money, and the current programme shows the work will be complete by December 2021.
 The Project Manager will continuously review the programme and address any issues which may adversely impact on the successful delivery of the project.

 Early involvement with all utility companies will be vital to ensure each has approved the proposed trenching and ducting designs and orders are placed with them with plenty of notice to carry out the works.
 This is achievable within the funding period; Medway is already working with UKPN on the LGF2 Rochester Airport Infrastructure project and the Project Manager has a working relationship with all the utility companies required for the delivery of this project.
+There is a moderate risk to the delivery of the LGF3 and 3b capital schemes due to delays to the completion of the ground investigation surveys, testing and circulation of the report.
+Responses have taken exceptionally longer than usual from utility companies; the programme has been reviewed to account for this.

-Runway 16/34 at Rochester Airport needs to close to allow site development.
-Runway closure is planned in the early part of 2019 as part of the Local Growth Fund round 2 Rochester Airport project.
-If the runway is not closed the land will not be available for the delivery of the northern site of Innovation Park Medway.
-This has been factored into the programme for the LGF round 2 works.
+Runway 16/34 at Rochester Airport has been closed as part of the Local Growth Fund round 2 Rochester Airport project to allow site development.
+If the runway was not closed the land would not be available for the delivery of the northern site of Innovation Park Medway.
+This was factored into the programme for the LGF round 2 works.